cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 $ pip uninstall <package_name>
 ```

-Note that it is actually better to use `python -m pip` instead of `pip` (see this [blogpost](https://snarky.ca/why-you-should-use-python-m-pip/) by Python core developer Brett Cannon for an in-depth explanation).

-In summary, the `conda` tool should be used to install packages whenever possible.
+In summary, if you have Anaconda the `conda` tool should be used to install packages whenever possible.
 Only if a package is not available in Anaconda, `pip` can be used instead.

 Interactive vs. script mode
 ---------------------------
-The Python interpreter can operate in two modes, either in interactive or in script mode.
+The Python interpreter can operate in two modes, namely in interactive or in script mode.

 ### Interactive mode
-The interactive mode is useful for running single lines of code.
+Interactive mode is useful for running single lines of code.
 Python immediately executes the command and shows its output.
 We have already used this mode before when we performed arithmetic calculations in the interactive interpreter window of Spyder.
-To recap, the interactive mode features a prompt (either `>>>` or `In [1]:`), which means that Python is ready and waiting for user input.
+To recap, interactive mode features a prompt (either `>>>` or `In [1]:`), which means that Python is ready and waiting for user input.
 Importantly, Python also displays the results of calculations automatically in interactive mode.
 For example:

 ```python
 >>> 1 + 4
 5
 ```

 The result `5` is displayed automatically right after the command.
 In general, if you start Python by typing `python` or `ipython` on the command line, Python will start in interactive mode.
 Python editors and IDEs (such as Spyder) typically open an interactive Python interpreter session by default.
 In addition, you can also select one or more lines of code in the editor pane and click the "Run selection" icon in Spyder.
-This runs the selected code in the interactive interpreter.
+This runs the selected code in the interactive interpreter window.

 ### Script mode
-In contrast to the interactive mode, Python can run many lines of code in one go using the script mode.
+In contrast to interactive mode, Python can run many lines of code in one go using script mode.
 A Python script is a plain text file (ending in `.py`) containing Python code.
 In general, one line contains exactly one code statement.
-Compared to the interactive mode, Python does *not* display results automatically.
+Compared to interactive mode, Python does *not* display results automatically.
 For example, let's assume that the Python script named `test.py` contains the following line:

 ```python
 1 + 4
 ```

 When we run this script with `python test.py` from the command line, Python executes all commands line by line, but it does not automatically show the results.
-Therefore, there will be no output when running this script in script mode.
+Therefore, there will be no output when running this script.
 In Spyder, you can run whole scripts by clicking the "Run script" icon.
 Alternatively, you can also run a whole script from IPython:

 ```python
 >>> %run test.py